-Each theme has a core set of research questions that draws its area together.
-We recognise that there are overlaps and linkages between them where information and ideas should be exchanged.
+The themes and topics are helpful to give structure to the programme and are not intended to create boundaries between research areas.
+Co-ordination and exchange of information and ideas between themes is often necessary, and mechanisms will be needed to drive and manage such interconnections.
 Some linkages are best informed by researchers, for example SEFARI's broad interpretation of 'One Health' research including ecological, plant, animal and human health.
-Government policies such as the Regional Land Use Partnerships7 will also catalyse new research linkages across our themes to match their need for integrated evidence and decision support.
+Government policies such as the Regional Land Use Partnerships will also catalyse new research linkages across our themes to match their need for integrated evidence and decision support.
 We also continue to expect multidisciplinary approaches to bring together a fertile mix of natural science, social research and economics, which is necessary if we are to address the complexities and realities of policy challenges in the real world.